w3c/ColorWeb-CG/hdr-in-png-requirements.md

 * `iCCP`
 * `gAMA` & `cHRM`

-Note: If the PNG decoder knows the display / surface cannot use the cICP code point, it should ignore the cICP chunk and continue down the priority list.
+If the PNG decoder knows the display / surface cannot use the cICP code point, it should ignore the cICP chunk and continue down the priority list.

 ### cICP chunk